Common Inquiries

 • Board Certified Medical Direction (MD, Physician)

-• Master’s Level and Licensed Clinicians/Neurotherapists only
+• Master’s Level and Licensed Clinicians

 • qEEG driven protocol design only